easytarget2000/ios-photo-app-challenge/README.md

 Coding Challenge: A mobile app that captures, stores and displays photos

 ## Build Instructions
+The app has been developed in Xcode 10.3 using Swift 5 with a deployment target of iOS 12.0.
+No external dependencies are required.
+Simply run the Photo Challenge target in Xcode on an iPhone or iPad running iOS 12.0 or later.
+Please note that iOS simulators do not support camera operations.

 ## Development Approach
 I started working on this take home test by separating the task description into small issues.
 These issues filled up a simple [Kanban board](https://github.com/easytargetmixel/ios-photo-app-challenge/projects/1), along with my initial thoughts and ideas in the issue descriptions.